cleancoded/add-script/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add extra code and scripts to the header and footer of your WordPress website by hooking into wp_head and wp_footer.
+Easily add scripts and code to the header and footer of your WordPress website by hooking into wp_head and wp_footer.

 == Description ==

-= Add Header and Footer Code =
+= Add Code to Header and/or Footer =

-Add Headers and Footers is a simple plugin that makes it easy to add scripts and code like a Facebook pixel, Google Analytics or custom CSS to your WordPress site header and/or footer, without needing to make edits to your theme files.
+Add Script is a straightforward plugin that makes it easy to add scripts and code like a Facebook pixel, Google Analytics code or custom CSS to your WordPress site header and/or footer, without needing to make edits to your theme files.

-This plugin provides a simple dashboard from the WordPress backend dashboard to insert scripts or code to your website.
+This plugin provides a simple interface from the WordPress backend dashboard to insert scripts or code to your website.

 = Plugin Features =